Mitral Valve Prolapse

 What is mitral valve prolapse?

 The mitral valve allows blood to flow from the left atrium to the left ventricle in

 the heart.
-Mitral valve prolapse (MVP) is the bulging (prolapse) of one or both of
+Mitral valve prolapse (MVP) is the bulging (prolapse) of 1 or both of the

 the flaps don't close properly, blood leaks backward.
 This is called regurgitation.

 Regurgitation may cause a heart murmur, an abnormal sound in the heart caused by turbulent

 blood flow.
 When regurgitation is present, it’s generally mild.
 But it can get worse

 The mitral valve is located between the left atrium and the left ventricle and has